vislearn/esac/README.md

 **Details for image files**: Any format supported by `scikit-image`.

-**Details for calibration files**: Text file.
+**Details for pose files**: Text file.
 Contains 4x4 matrix following the 7Scenes/12Scenes coordinate convention.

 **Details for calibration files**: Text file.
 At the moment we only support the camera focal length (one value shared for x- and y-direction, in px).
 The principal point is assumed to lie in the image center.